-- Whether, in his opinion, proper books of account as required by law have been kept by the company so far as appears from his examination of those books and proper returns adequate for the purposes of his audit have been received from branches not visited by him? - Whether the report on the accounts of any branch office of the company audited u/s 143(8) by a person other than company's auditor has been sent to him and the manner in which he has dealt with it in preparing his report? - Whether the company's balance sheet and profit and loss account dealt with in the report are in agreement with the books of account and returns? - o Whether, in his opinion, financial statements comply with the accounting standards? - The observations or comments of the auditors on financial transactions or matters which have any adverse effect on the functioning of the company - Whether any director is disqualified from being appointed as a director u/s 164(2)? - Any qualification, reservation or adverse remark relating to the maintenance of accounts and other matters connected therewith. - Whether the company has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls (to be reported in cases other than of an OPC, small company or a private company which has turnover less than Rs.
+- To state in his audit report (as required by s.
+143(3)): - 1.
+Whether he has sought & obtained all the information & explanations which to the best of his knowledge and belief were necessary for the purpose of his audit and if not, details thereof and the effect of such information on the financial statements? - 2.
+Whether, in his opinion, proper books of account as required by law have been kept by the company so far as appears from his examination of those books and proper returns adequate for the purposes of his audit have been received from branches not visited by him? - 3.
+Whether the report on the accounts of any branch office of the company audited u/s 143(8) by a person other than company's auditor has been sent to him and the manner in which he has dealt with it in preparing his report? - 4.
+Whether the company's balance sheet and profit and loss account dealt with in the report are in agreement with the books of account and returns? - 5.
+Whether, in his opinion, financial statements comply with the accounting standards? - 6.
+The observations or comments of the auditors on financial transactions or matters which have any adverse effect on the functioning of the company - 7.
+Whether any director is disqualified from being appointed as a director u/s 164(2)? - 8.
+Any qualification, reservation or adverse remark relating to the maintenance of accounts and other matters connected therewith. - 9.
+Whether the company has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls (to be reported in cases other than of an OPC, small company or a private company which has turnover less than Rs.
 50 Crores as per latest audited financial statement or which has aggregate borrowings from banks or financial institutions or any body corporate at any point of time during the financial year less than Rs.
-25 crores)? - Other matters as per Rule 11 of the Companies (Audit and Auditors) Rules 2014. - Where any of the matters required to be included in the audit report is answered in the negative or with a qualification, the report has to state the reasons therefor. - In case of government company and other companies where CAG has appointed the auditor, the auditor shall submit the report to CAG which, among other things, should include the directions, if any, issued by the CAG, the action taken thereon and its impact on the accounts and financial statement of the company.
+25 crores)?